Violet Key Jones: Activism

-Also in 1912, Jones jumped onto the running board of Sir Walter Worsley's car during the opening ceremony of the "Open Air School" in York and scattered Votes for Women pamphlets.
+Also in 1912, Key Jones jumped onto the running board of Sir Walter Worsley's car during the opening ceremony of the "Open Air School" in York and scattered Votes for Women pamphlets.
 The same year the WSPU hosted an open-air meeting at Waterdale in Doncaster and a crowd of anti-suffragists attacked the event, heckling the speaker Barbara Wylie, snatching away leaflets and throwing rotten eggs and orange peel until the meeting was broken up.
-Jones was one of the organisers of the event who had to be escorted to safety by bodyguards and the local police.
+Key Jones was one of the organisers of the event who had to be escorted to safety by bodyguards and the local police.
 She later said about the event: "this sort of rowdyism can only help the cause...
 I would have spoken if I could make my voice heard above the noise".

-In March 1913, Jones chained herself to a chair, heckled and disrupted a meeting held by the anti-suffrage politicians Phillip Snowden and Keir Hardie at the Exhibition Buildings in York.
+In March 1913, Key Jones chained herself to a chair, heckled and disrupted a meeting held by the anti-suffrage politicians Phillip Snowden and Keir Hardie at the Exhibition Buildings in York.
 She was ejected from the meeting and arrested.

-Jones continued campaigning for women's rights after the Representation of the People Act 1918 was passed.
+Key Jones continued campaigning for women's rights after the Representation of the People Act 1918 was passed.
 In 1919, she worked as general and organising secretary of the Women's Industrial League, whose founding president was Margaret Haig Thomas, 2nd Viscountess Rhondda.
 As part of her role, she wrote letters to the British engineering magazine The Engineer.

 Later life

-Jones died in 1958 in Bradford and was buried at Scholemoor Cemetery.
+Key Jones died in 1958 in Bradford and was buried at Scholemoor Cemetery.